IronPlus/usermetrics-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+This project displays users social media posts in a paginated format.
+It also has dashboards for displaying users monlthly posts metrics.

+It is assumed that the user is already authenticated / logged in.
+The user authentication flow is yet to be implemented.

+## AWS deployment

+This project has been deplyed in AWS CloudFront.
+Visit: https://d18sffqk4f2o6k.cloudfront.net

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.